 If you don't get the reference, the image above is from Monty Python and the Holy Grail, in which the Knights of the Round Table bang Coconuts together to mimic the sound of riding a horse.
 The name was chosen to reference the fact that Python is named after Monty Python as well.

-1.10 Who developed Coconut?
+1.13 Who developed Coconut?

 Evan Hubinger is an undergraduate student studying mathematics and computer science at Harvey Mudd College.
+You can find his resume online at http://evhub.github.io/resume.pdf.

 Coconut Tutorial